Landscape-induced spatial oscillations in population dynamics: Introduction

 The paper is organized as follows.
-In Sec. \textit{Preliminaries}, we provide introductory information with general considerations about the homogeneous environment as a frame of reference.
-In Sec. \textit{Heterogeneous landscapes}, we present the main results for 1D landscapes with sharp changes, derived from numerical integration of Eq.~(\ref{eq:model}) as well as from a theoretical framework.
-Then, we discuss how information about the interaction kernel can be extracted from observable oscillations.
-Additionally, outcomes for 2D landscapes are shown to illustrate that the main phenomenology investigated is not restricted to 1D.
-A summary of the main findings and concluding remarks are presented in Sec. \textit{Discussion and concluding remarks}.
+In Sec. ~\ref{sec:preliminaries} , we provide introductory information with general considerations about the homogeneous environment as a frame of reference.
+In Sec. ~\ref{sec:heterog}, we present the main results for 1D landscapes with sharp changes.
+Additionally, outcomes for 2D landscapes are displayed.
+In Sec. ~\ref{sec:inferring}, we discuss how information about the interaction kernel can be extracted from observable oscillations.
+A summary of the main findings and discussion are presented in Sec.~\ref{sec:final}.